StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

-real time feedback experience -- but be warned, this also means you can dig your tip into the surface if you want to also if you do not take care as there is pretty much no way to distinguish unless introduction mostly annoying safety "blocks".\
+real time feedback experience -- but be warned, this also means you can dig your tip into the surface if you want to also if you do not take care as there is pretty much no way to distinguish unless introduction mostly annoying safety “blocks”.

-Brookhaven National Laboratory - CFN, Upton, Long Island, NY, USA,\
-March 6th, 2012 Percy Zahl
+Brookhaven National Laboratory - CFN, Upton, Long Island, NY, USA, March 6th, 2012 Percy Zahl

-*Signal Revolution: "Snowy Janus Hack" $+$ "Snowy Janus Signal Warrior" with Mark3-Pro-A810-PLL*
+*Signal Revolution: “Snowy Janus Hack” + “Snowy Janus Signal Warrior” with Mark3-Pro-A810-PLL*

-[]{#pre-signalrevolution label="pre-signalrevolution"} "And soon I realized the power of the new dimension I added!"
+“And soon I realized the power of the new dimension I added!”

 An evolving idea leading out of an dilemma unleashing not yet seen power and configurability -- a digital patch-rack with a lot of transparency